tidymodels/shinymodels/tests/testthat/_snaps/organize_data.md

       organize_data(dplyr::select(cars_bag_vfld, -.predictions))
     Condition
       Error in `organize_data()`:
       !
-The `.predictions` column does not exist.
-Refit with the control argument `save_pred = TRUE` to save predictions.
+The `.predictions` column does not exist. i Refit with the control argument `save_pred = TRUE` to save predictions.

 # can add hover column